 The frequency of visits depends on a few factors: are you on a maintenance track or a corrective track and how committed are you to working toward your goals?

 A corrective track will require weekly or bi-weekly visits for a relatively short period of time.
 This is because we want a continuous stimulation of your skin in order to affect the desired change.
-We offer multi-session package pricing for those on a corrective track.

 A maintenance track is typically entered into once you see your desired outcome or if you do not have any current skincare goals.
 Those on a maintenance track can simply schedule once per month for their favorite service.
 Although, we recommend rotating services so your skin doesn't plateau.
 Also, even for those on a maintenance track, it's a good idea to do a corrective series once or twice a year, just to stay ahead of mother nature!

-We are fighting aging/acne/pigmentation/inflammation/etc as it's happening, and that's an ongoing battle.
 The longevity of your results will depend on a variety of factors, not limited to your lifestyle habits, your health & your at-home skincare routine.
 To prolong your results, we recommend you enter into a maintenance treatment plan after completing a corrective service series.

 We are born with 2 types of hair: Terminal and Vellus.
 Terminal hairs are those that are thicker & heavily pigmented (such as the hair on your head and your eyebrows) and those that become thick & pigmented through puberty or with the use of supplemented hormones.